jwrg/dictionarium/README.md

 with understanding and remembering.
 One such document for Latin nouns, one such for verbs, which makes sense.
-As the language to which I was being indroduced grew in complexity, so too did the number of reference sheets--- adverbs, adjectives, pronouns, prepositions--- as did their size.
+As the language to which I was being indroduced grew in complexity, so too did the number of reference sheets&mdash;adverbs, adjectives, pronouns, prepositions&mdash;as did their size.
 I then came upon a stupid idea.
 "What if I were to take all these references and combine them into a single reference?"
 Well then I guess I would have a dictionary.

 Here then, is *Dictionarium Gallovidii Linguae Latinae*, a Latin-English dictionary written from the perspective of